Toowoomba: Other sports

 Cycling is a popular sport in Toowoomba.
 The Tour of Toowoomba in 2010 became a round of the Subaru National Road Series and attracted 15 teams.
 A proposal to stage a National Road Series event in Toowoomba was first presented to the Toowoomba Cycling Club in late 2009 by John Osborne OAM, a lifelong cycling enthusiast.
 The inaugural FKG Tour of Toowoomba was won by Patrick Shaw riding for the Virgin Blue RBS Morgan team.
 Patrick was later named Cycling Australia's Road Cyclist of the Year – 2010.

 Founded in 1950, the Toowoomba Auto Club ran races at the nearby Leyburn Airfield and Lowood Airfield Circuits in the 1950s and 1960s, and also ran races on the streets of Middle Ridge as part of the Carnival of Flowers in 1958, 1960 and 1961, with the feature races won by Glynn Scott, Alec Mildren and Arnold Glass respectively.
 The club built the Echo Valley facility, initially as a hillclimbing venue officially opened on 18 September 1966, with the facility now operating as a motocross track.
 The Australian Hillclimb Championship was held on Prince Henry Drive in 1955 and 1961.
 From 1923 to 1928 racing for both motorcycle speedway and for cars was held at Werrington Park Speedway on a site south of the Toowoomba City Aerodrome.

+Speedway took place around the old Toowoomba Showgrounds, off Campbell Street from 1955 to 1981.
+The motorcycle speedway track hosted the Queensland Solo Championship in 1955.

-Toowoomba is home to three parkrun events: Toowoomba (founded 2013 at Queens Park), Highfields (founded 2015) and South Toowoomba (founded 2018).
+Toowoomba is home to three parkrun events: Toowoomba (founded 2013 at Queens Park), South Toowoomba (founded 2018) and Picnic Point (founded 2023).
 Toowoomba's parkrun events are some of the best attended in Australia with as many as 500 participants.